 Renting can be another surprisingly cheap way to go.
 Folding chairs start as low as $2 apiece.
 (You may also be able to rent coolers, speakers, tableware, and a bigger grill.)
 Many vendors will even drop off and pick up, so all you have to round up is the guests and good cheer.

-What to do with extension cords (a.k.a. trip wires) If you need to run cords through the yard, says Duhig, snip old wire hangers with a wire cutter and bend them into skinny U-shaped pegs (like croquet wickets, but only an inch or two wide).
+Tip: If you need to run extension cords through the yard, says Duhig, snip old wire hangers with a wire cutter and bend them into skinny U-shaped pegs (like croquet wickets, but only an inch or two wide).
 Then arc them over the cords and hammer them flush into the ground.

-Get rid of standing water.
-“That's where mosquitoes breed," says Laura Harrington, an associate professor of entomology at Cornell University.
+Bugs are the ultimate summer party crasher.
+The biggest tip for keeping mosquitos away?
+Empty any standing water lurking in your yard.
+"That's where mosquitoes breed," says Laura Harrington, an associate professor of entomology at Cornell University.
 "The week before the party, empty out the kiddie pool, the rain gutters, and any rainwater that has collected in the bottoms of flowerpots."

-Go heavy on classics: the Rolling Stones, the Beatles, Stevie Wonder, Michael Jackson—songs that people recognize.
+We tapped Michael Antonia, the owner of the Flashdance, a production company in Los Angeles, for his best playlist tips.
+He recommends going heavy on the classics: the Rolling Stones, the Beatles, Stevie Wonder, Michael Jackson—songs that people recognize.
 Keep it upbeat, and mix in some newer tunes here and there.
 "I like Bon Iver, Beach House, White Stripes, and Elliott Smith," says Antonia.

 So the grown-ups can kick back with the sangría, have some diversions for the kids: plenty of blowing bubbles, perhaps a sprinkler or a Slip 'n Slide, and beach balls.
 You can also buy a few inexpensive disposable cameras and let kids serve as official event photographers.